Clay-Ferguson/quantizr/docs/user-guide/ai/index.md

 # Configure AI

 Use `Menu -> AI -> Configure AI` to configure a node (any node), so that all questions anywhere on the tree under that node will have the prompt settings you specify.
 The technical term for these instructions is called the `System Prompt`.
 All it really means is that you can describe a `role` for the AI to assume during it's answers.

-*NOTE: Most of the discussion below describes how 'System Prompt' works for the OpenAI LLM, however when System Prompt is used with Anthropic Models (Sonnet and Opus), the System Prompt is simply added as a prefix to the actual prompt/question, because Anthropic doesn't support System Prompt per se.*

-In other words you can say things like the following examples and the AI will assume this role during all question answering you do anywhere in the subgraph under this node.
-Once you set this `System Prompt` on the node it gets saved but it doesn't appear on the screen until you come back to the Configure GPT dialog to edit/view it again.

-**Example System Prompts:**

-* You are a pirate, and will answer all questions like a pirate.

-* You are an expert physicist and research assistant helping me write a paper on a discovery in Quantum Mechanics

-* We are playing an adding game, and you will simply just sum up all the numbers you've ever seen and respond with the result.

-NOTE: Experimenting with that adding game is the simplest way to make sure you understand how this, because you can just enter a few numbers into some nodes and not matter what question you ask you should always see it obeys it's system prompt and just replies with the total of all numbers it encountered, since that was it's explicit instructions

 ![file-p](attachments/65b6b364e6d38a174f58684d_p.png)

-So we would first click a node on the tree, and then choose `Menu -> AI -> Configure AI` to open the dialog above.
-After clicking "Save" in the dialog it will store these settings onto the selected node, so that all future questions asked below that section of the tree (anywhere under that branch of the tree) will `cause GPT to answer as a pirate`.
-Pirates are a fun role to let the GPT play, because they start sentences with `"Hey matey, how arrrr ye."` etc.

-*Tip: When you use a prompt that start with "You will...", or "You are..." or some sentence starting with "you", or when you use the word "you" in any sentence at all in this prompt the AI knows you're talking to it.
-You speak to it (the AI) basically the same way you would speak to a person.

 ## System Prompt Examples